Last Updated on December 7, 2023

 EDITOR’S NOTE 2: Most of the comments on this post come from readers trying to find the holiday teas.
 These teas are an Aldi Find (Special Buy), which means that Aldi only stocks a limited amount in a one-week window during the winter holidays, and once that supply is sold out, it’s gone, probably until next year.

-Please note: most of the comments on this post come from readers trying to find the holiday teas.
-These teas are an Aldi Find (Special Buy), which means that Aldi only stocks a limited amount in a one-week window during the winter holidays, and once that supply is gone, it’s gone, probably until the next year.
-At this point Aldi doesn’t sell its products online, in or out of season, so if you can’t find the tea at Aldi, you’ll likely have to either 1) search for similar teas under different brand names at other grocery stores or 2) wait until next year.
+At this point, Aldi doesn’t sell products online if they’re not currently in stock at your local store.
+So if you can’t find the tea at Aldi, you’ll have to either 1) search for similar teas under different brands at other stores or 2) wait until next year.
 If you wish Aldi carried this tea more often or you want to let Aldi know what you think, you can contact the grocer here.

 While making my way to the checkout line at Aldi recently, I noticed some nontraditional flavored teas for sale.
 Aldi tends to be very

 boring traditional in this department, with mostly English Breakfast Tea and green tea among its Regular Buys, and Aldi occasionally sells some other flavors as Special Buys (ALDI Finds).
 I drink a cup of tea almost every morning, and I love new and unique flavors, so I end up buying a lot of my tea at other stores.

 When Aldi recently carried some new selections as part of its Aldi Finds (Special Buys), I put one of each flavor in my cart.

 Let’s take a look at the Special Buy offerings: